nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 Here are some global advices:

-- If your language is listed [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages), you can install the [playground plugin](https://github.com/nvim-treesitter/playground).
 - If your language is listed [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages), you can debug and experiment with your queries there.
 - If not, you should consider installing the [tree-sitter CLI](https://github.com/tree-sitter/tree-sitter/tree/master/cli), you should then be able to open a local playground using `tree-sitter build-wasm && tree-sitter web-ui` within the parsers repo.
-- Examples of queries can be found in [queries/](queries/)
+- Examples of queries can be found in [runtime/queries/](runtime/queries/)
 - Matches in the bottom will override queries that are above of them.

 #### Inheriting languages